An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 - Suppressed immune system

 Oral retinoids are vitamin A-related medications taken by mouth.
 This group of medicines is also a first-line treatment for adults with severe psoriasis.
-Oral retinoids used for psoriasis include acitretin (Soriatane) and isotretinoin (Accutane).
+Oral retinoids used for psoriasis include acitretin and isotretinoin.

 Acitretin is the retinoid of choice and may be dramatically effective for severe psoriasis, particularly pustular or erythrodermic types.
 It is also effective in a low-dose formulation for symptoms of nail psoriasis.
 When used alone, it is much less effective against more common forms of psoriasis, such as plaque or guttate psoriasis.
-However, when combined with PUVA phototherapy it can markedly improve the response, even in patients with these forms of psoriasis.
+However, when combined with UVB phototherapy it can markedly improve the response, even in people with these forms of psoriasis.
+It is not effective for psoriatic arthritis.

 Accutane, more commonly used to treat acne, is far less potent than acitretin, but it may still be effective against pustular psoriasis.
 The drug may also be effective with phototherapy.